How to Avoid Conflicts Over Shared Bills

 Set Clear Expectations Upfront

-• Agree on what expenses will be shared vs. individual
+• Decide what expenses are shared

 🔍 Transparency Features to Look For: